 d.
 Passport (biographical page only)

-6. Submitting Required Documents - Each faculty member should mail or drop off the above required documents from the above numbers 3 through 5 together at one time to International Programs and Services before departure.
+6. Submitting Required Documents - Each faculty member should mail or deliver the above required documents from the above numbers 3 through 5 together at one time to International Programs and Services before departure.
 The International Programs and Services Box Number is: Box 70668 if mailing the documents.

 7. U.S. Department of State Registration - Register the trip with the U.S. State Department